jio-gl/openai-proxy-python/DOCS.md

 2. Ensure you're not setting a different organization ID in your client
 3. Restart the proxy server

+### Debug Mode Issues

+If you encounter issues with debug mode:

+1. Make sure you're using the latest version of the proxy
+2. Check that your environment does not have conflicting `LOG_LEVEL` settings
+3. If streaming responses aren't working correctly in debug mode, try setting `LOG_LEVEL=INFO` in your `.env` file

 ### Connection Issues

 If you cannot connect to the proxy: